This page contains affiliate links. We may earn a small commission if you make a purchase, at no extra cost to you.

-We recently spent 10 days pet-sitting in Prague and loved our time there.
+We recently spent more than a week pet-sitting in Prague and loved our time there.

 So much so, that we can comfortably say that Prague is currently our favorite European city.
 (Sorry Vienna – Katharina’s hometown 😁)